suus-stack/PCA/README.md

                        in the alignment rule.
 * COHESION_DISTANCE (float) = if another herring is within this distance, it will be included in the cohesion rule.

-THE VISUALISATION
+* boids_influence (int) = Indicates the influence of boids rules.
+1 = all rule equal important, 1
-Visualization contains the code to make plots that show the influence of environmental changes on the herring killing rate.
-It uses the gamefish code to run an experiment.
+                    separation more important, 2 alignment more important and 3 cohesion more important.

 HOW TO RUN:
 Command to simulate the model with these values:
 Experiment(herring_nr = 100, predator_nr = 1, rock_nr = 10, simulation_duration = 20,
 extra_rocks = False, start_school = True, perception_change_predator = False, perception_change_herring = False,
-alignment_distance = 32, cohesion_distance = 32 and separation_distance = 6)
+alignment_distance = 32, cohesion_distance = 32, separation_distance = 6, boids_influence = 0)

 - python gamefish.py

 INCOMPLETE MODEL: matrixes